lanhoang82/Data-Portfolio-1/6. Excel - Business Performance Analysis - Data Transformation + Charts + PPT Deck/README.md

 I received data containing details about the animals, their different food preferences (diet), lifespan, weight, and places of origin.
 As I'm working for the King Lion's board, I've been asked to dissect the data and share the main insights and recommendations I can draw from this data.

 ## Deliverables:
-1. A PowerPoint or Google Slides deck of up to 6 slides (excluding the cover slide) including an executive summary, data visualizations, insights and recommendations.
+1. [A PowerPoint deck](https://github.com/lanhoang82/Data-Portfolio-1/blob/main/6.%20Excel%20-%20Business%20Performance%20Analysis%20-%20Data%20Transformation%20%2B%20Charts%20%2B%20PPT%20Deck/Biodiversity%20Event_Business%20Performance%20Analysis%20Slides.pptx) of up to 6 slides (excluding the cover slide) including an executive summary, data visualizations, insights and recommendations.
-2. Final Excel workbook showcasing the steps taken to transform and analyze the data.
+2. [Final Excel workbook](https://github.com/lanhoang82/Data-Portfolio-1/blob/main/6.%20Excel%20-%20Business%20Performance%20Analysis%20-%20Data%20Transformation%20%2B%20Charts%20%2B%20PPT%20Deck/Biodiversity%20Event_Business%20Performance%20Analysis_Excel%20Analysis.xlsx) showcasing the steps taken to transform and analyze the data.

 ## About the Received Data:
 The received Excel workbook contains four different tabs.
 Below is the purpose of each tab: